Dynamical thermal instability in highly supersonic outflows: Summary and conclusions

 \item Isobaric perturbations can give rise to non-isobaric clouds.
 By design, the RW and VW flowtubes have identical conditions at the base, so any differences in the saturation of dynamical TI results from the properties of the background flow solutions.
 By focusing on the evolution of a single, short wavelength perturbation inserted periodically into the flow, we identified, in the case of VW clumps, the telltale signs of non-isobaric behavior.
 In the local TI approximation, this behavior is unique to large wavelength perturbations \citep{Waters19a}.
 Non-isobaric dynamics persisted in the VW flowtube, even once the clumps occupied the cold branch of the S-curve and were no longer visible in the temperature profile. \end{itemize}

 We conclude by re-framing the first two bullet points above to emphasize an elegant and remarkably simple theoretical connection between the warm absorber and UFO parameter regimes according to the theory of dynamical TI.
-By the special case of Crocco's theorem that holds along streamlines, $\nabla Be = T\nabla s$, there are just two ways to have $\nabla s = 0$, the condition most conducive to multiphase structure formation (because steep entropy gradients are associated with the disruption of unstable entropy modes; see \S{4}): $Be \approx constant$ or $Be = 0$.
+By the special case of Crocco's theorem that holds along streamlines, $\nabla Be = T\nabla s$, there are just two ways to have $\nabla s = 0$, the condition most conducive to multiphase gas production (because steep entropy gradients are associated with the disruption of unstable entropy modes; see \S{4}): $Be \approx constant$ or $Be = 0$.
 The latter case was explored by \citetalias{Dannen20} and \citetalias{Waters21} and corresponds to the distances and speeds of warm absorbers.
 The case $Be \approx constant$ was shown here to apply to regions beyond the acceleration zone of UFOs.

-\acknowledgements We dedicate this paper to the memory of Bill Mathews (March 21, 1937 - September 24, 2021), who, in addition to making pioneering contributions to the dynamics of AGN clouds (see \S{1}), published the amplification solution that provided a basis for this study (see \eqref{eq:growth}).
-We thank Tim Kallman for encouraging us to closely examine what causes an irradiated flow to depart from the S-curve, as well as James Reeves and George Chartas for email correspondence on the latest findings with regards to UFO observations.
+\acknowledgements We dedicate this paper to the memory of Bill Mathews (March 21, 1937 - September 24, 2021), who, in addition to making pioneering contributions to the study of AGN clouds (see \S{1}), published the amplification solution that provided a basis for this study (see \eqref{eq:growth}).
+We thank James Reeves and George Chartas for email correspondence on the latest findings with regards to UFO observations, Tim Kallman for encouraging us to closely examine what causes an irradiated flow to depart from the S-curve, and the anonymous referee for a constructive report and for pointing us to relevant work on the effects of cosmic rays.
 Support for this work was provided by the National Aeronautics and Space Administration under ATP grant NNX14AK44G.